jcampuza/expenses-app/README.md

 Recommended to host on vercel since thats what this is setup for but is possible to just update the vite config/tanstack output to whatever tanstack supports.

+Note this was migrated from Next.js to Tanstack and I haven't had time to completely reconfigure the folder structure, so some of it still looks similar to next.js routing config.

 ## Tech Stack

 This project is built with the following technologies: